Homelessness in Thurston County

 The Office of Housing & Homeless Prevention utilizes a number of different tools to improve progress towards ending homelessness.
 We are engaged with a number of different efforts, and work to increase collaboration, consistency, and effectiveness of services offered.

-The Homeless Services Division
+Homeless Response Division

-• As a funding agency distributing local, state and federal funds, OHHP is accountable for meeting HUD grant management minimum standards and are working towards full alignment with HUD 2 CFR 200.
+- As a funding agency distributing local, state and federal funds, OHHP is accountable for meeting HUD grant management minimum standards and are working towards full alignment with HUD 2 CFR 200.

-• OHHP follows CHG minimum best practices, for low-barrier, equity based, trauma informed, and coordinated homeless crisis response.
+- OHHP follows CHG minimum best practices, for low-barrier, equity based, trauma informed, and coordinated homeless crisis response.

-• In December 2022, Thurston County was named a Youth Demonstration Homelessness Project (YHDP) County.
-Learn more
+- In December 2022, Thurston County was named a Youth Demonstration Homelessness Project (YHDP) County.
+Learn more.

-• OHHP strives to provide Technical Assistance to all active and potential grantees.
+- OHHP strives to provide Technical Assistance to all active and potential grantees.
 If you are a small agency reach out for more information on what TA we offer, including but not limited to: how to apply for government funding.

-• Maintains an extensive community resource list
+- Maintains an extensive community resource list.

 Hazardous Weather Taskforce